 device in fiction.
 Moreover, they have also become popular in Halloween because, their ability to distort an image can be easily turned to the advantage of the pranker.

 Funhouse mirrors employ curved or tilted surfaces in different parts of the mirror.
 This alters the angle at which the reflected light hits your eyes which is typically slightly above or slightly below the eyeline.
 Our brains perceive this reflection as the light that is coming directly from the source, thus creating a distorted view of the object or person.

 Moving back and forth distorts the image further because it changes the angle at which the light is entering the eye as the brain tries to interpret the quick changes in the reflection it is receiving.

 The magic or rather the science behind funhouse mirrors are convex and concave mirrors or a combination of the two.

-Moreover, a concave mirror is bulged or curved outwards making you look shorter and fatter.
-A more complex funhouse mirror is created by combining concave and convex surfaces in one mirror to create more composite reflections with unique looks.
+A concave mirror is bulged or curved outwards making you look shorter and fatter.
+A more complex funhouse mirror is created by combining concave and convex surfaces in one mirror.
+This creates more composite reflections with unique looks.